Chapmip/micropython-stm32-iol/README.md

 **Note:** To avoid possible corruption of the Pyboard filesystem, it is important that the "Eject" operation is performed in the Chrome OS "Files" app before either:

 * Disconnecting the USB cable; or
-* Pressing the "reset" button on the Pyboard
+* Pressing the reset button on the Pyboard

-In general, the "reset" button should be used as a last resort for a "cold start" of the Pyboard ⁠— for example, if the REPL environment has crashed.
+In general, the reset button should be used as a last resort for a "cold start" of the Pyboard ⁠— for example, if the REPL environment has crashed.
 In most other cases, it is adequate to perform a "warm start" by issuing a `<CONTROL-D>` on a blank line of the REPL prompt.

 ### References